italia389/MightEMacs/ReadMe.md

 macros, sophisticated navigation, searching, and editing commands, multiple working directories, language-specific auto-formatting, fence matching, extensibility, a built-in help system, and more.

-It also supports a C-like scripting language that is very powerful and fairly easy to learn (assuming you already have programming experience).
+It also supports a C-like scripting language called MScript that is very powerful and fairly easy to learn (assuming you already have programming experience).
 The distribution package includes several scripts as well that perform various tasks, such as finding a file that contains a particular function or method definition and opening it at that location, naming and storing keyboard macros in a file, wrapping a pair of fence characters or quotes around one or more words in the text, or grepping for files and performing a global search and replace on them.

 See the `memacs(1)` man page and on-line help (via `ESC ?`) for further information.